Yukta Mookhey: Social works

 After Mookhey's tenure as Miss World, she involved herself in various social and charitable causes.
 She has worked for the people affected by HIV/AIDS, breast cancer and thalassemia.
 Mookhey has pledged to donate her organs.
 In connection with this, she stated, “This step will benefit someone, once I leave this world”.
-She also works as an educationist and provides motivational counseling in various platforms.
+She also works as an educationist and provides motivational counselling in various platforms.
 She partnered with an NGO to guide young girls from the slums, nudging them towards self-contemplation, understanding their needs and help them to become aware of their bodies, through counseling.

 She has voiced against illegal child labour carried out in India's firecracker industries, which is an offence under the Indian law.
 She has also aided the people with hearing impairment, from marginalised and low-income segment of the society.
 She expressed - “I have spent my time learning the Indian sign language because I feel that hearing impaired people have so much latent creativity and are hampered only by their inability to communicate.
 I would like to help them by drawing attention to this issue.”